 A feature of our approach is the use of cross-validation statistics to develop goodness-of-fit tests.
 This feature was missing from the approach of Tebaldi et al. (2005), and we view that as a significant advantage of the present method.
-Calculations of test statistics based on the cross-validations generally confirm that the unvariate and multivariate approaches both lead to adequate fits, with the multivariate model showing a slightly better fit.
+Calculations of test statistics based on the cross-validations generally confirm that the univariate and multivariate approaches both lead to adequate fits, with the multivariate model showing a slightly better fit.
 Comparisons of the predictive distributions themselves, as assessed through the robust scale measures IQR, I15R and I5R, also show slight superiority of the multivariate model, though there is substantial variability from region to region and in some regions the univariate approach leads to tighter predictive distributions.

-In Tables 5-8, we summarize the actual predictive distributions (in terms of the mean and several quantiles for the projected temperature change) for each combination of region, season and scenario, using our multivariate approach.
+In Figure 10, we use a color-coded map to summarize the actual predictive distributions (in terms of the mean and several quantiles for the projected temperature change) for each combination of region, season and scenario, using our multivariate approach.
 As examples of the interpretation of these tables, consider the results for DJF under the A2 scenario.
 The largest projected increases in mean temperature change are for the three northernmost regions (Alaska, Greenland, North Asia) with posterior means of 7.0, 6.9 and 6.4 K respectively, compared with means in the range 2.9-5.0 K for the other 19 regions.
-Where the present analysis adds to previous studies is in the calculation of posterior distributions: for example, 95% posterior intervals for ALA, GRL and NAS are respectively (5.0,9.2), (5.6,8.3), (4.6,8.1).
-When compared with the corresponding intervals for the other regions, these results seem to confirm rather decisively that these three regions will warm substantially more than the overall global average, a conclusion that cannot be drawn from the point estimates alone.
+We also calculate 95% posterior intervals for ALA, GRL and NAS are respectively (5.0,9.2), (5.6,8.3), (4.6,8.1).
+When compared with the corresponding intervals for the other regions, these results seem to confirm rather decisively that these three regions will warm substantially more than the overall global average, a conclusion that cannot be drawn from the posterior means alone.
+These are the same regions as were identified for significant warmings in the previous studies by Giorgi et al. (2001) and Tebaldi et al. (2005), but the present study provides superior calculations of the posterior distribution and hence more precise summaries of uncertainty.
 The corresponding results for JJA do not appear to show nearly such a strong polar region effect, confirming that this phenomenon of strong polar warming is primarily a northern hemisphere winter phenomenon.
 The results for the B2 scenario are qualitatively similar, but generally show less warming over all regions, as would be expected from the fact that B2 represents a smaller increase in greenhouse gas emissions compared with A2.
 Note, however, that for all region/season/scenario combinations, the 95% posterior interval excludes 0, implying a clear warming effect over all regions.

 There are of course some limitations to what these procedures can achieve.
 Although the different climate modeling groups are independent in the sense that they consist of disjoint groups of people, each developing their own computer code, all the GCMs are based on similar physical assumptions and if there were systematic errors affecting future projections in all the GCMs, our procedures could not detect that.
 On the other hand, another argument sometimes raised by so-called climate skeptics is that disagreements among existing GCMs are sufficient reason to doubt the correctness of any of their conclusions.
-The methods presented in this paper provide some counter to that argument, because we have shown that by making reasonable statistical assumptions, we can calculate a posterior density that captures the variability among all the models, but that still results in posterior-predictive intervals that are narrow enough to draw useful conclusions.
+The methods presented in this paper provide some counter to that argument, because we have shown that by making reasonable statistical assumptions, we can calculate a posterior density that captures the variability among all the models, but that still results in posterior-predictive intervals that are narrow enough to draw meaningful conclusions about probabilities of future climate change.